 In all, we walked for almost an hour in the cemetery, trying to cover as many of its different sections as possible.
 We ended our walk along the pretty Wilmington River, on which the cemetery offers many viewpoints.

-This is undoubtedly one of the places I visited in Savannah that marked me the most.
+This is undoubtedly one of the places I visited in Savannah that impressed me the most.
 It is a curious mix of history, art and nature, with trees and vegetation so beautiful that it seems almost unreal.
 Bonaventure Cemetery definitely lived up to its reputation as the most beautiful cemetery in the world.